 Tip # 6: Do not turn your SharePoint Site into a Hollywood special effects movie

-While I am a big advocate of customizing the site with some branding to “spice things up”, don’t your site into a special effects Hollywood movie.
+While I am a big advocate of customizing the site with some branding to “spice things up”, don’t turn your site into special effects Hollywood movie.
 I have seen some of my clients hire developers to add some custom branding, flashy slideshows, hover-over effects, to make SharePoint “exciting“.
 Remember, at the end of the day, SharePoint is a working collaboration site.
 It is not an external, public-facing site that needs to “stand out” from the rest and make an impression.
 Choose long-term practicality over one-time “WOW” factor.

 Most Popular Tags